 Music In Early Childhood (MEC)

-This full-year program runs from September to mid-May and offers a specific curriculum for each year of age.
+This full-year program runs from September to April and offers a specific curriculum for each year of age.
 Our proven methods of age-appropriate learning provide a strong foundation for early childhood music development and nurture a life-long love of music.
 The materials and methods of these classes are based upon principles of Zoltan Kodály, Carl Orff and the Solfège System, which develop the child’s own instrument, body and voice before formal instrumental instruction begins.

 - Children are encouraged to actively discover concepts such as musical comparatives (loud/quiet, fast/slow, etc.), rhythm, beat and melodic contour through a variety of songs, games and movement.